School as a Journey, or Becoming Yourself

 Early Childhood classes receive the surprise of a basket of treats that Nicholas brings (golden walnuts and clementines are favorites).
 They sometimes catch a glimpse of him passing across the landscape on his journey of good will.

-Nicholas will visit children in the Grade School this year.
+Nicholas visits children in the Grade School.
 Many of the children have heard the story of this wise person, also know as St. Nicholas, in their classrooms, but his visit is a special surprise for them.
 Nicholas represents one’s “higher self” to the children, embodying goodness, understanding and wisdom.
 Nicholas carries a golden book, and he reads a personal message to each Grade School student.
+Early Childhood children may also catch a glimpse of St. Nicholas through their classroom windows as he passes through their play yards.

 The Joy of Giving